TommyWabg/Switch2Connect/README.md

 * **In-App Gyro Trigger Dampening:** Configurable within the In-App Gyro mapping pop-up window.
 Assign one or more buttons to proportionally reduce gyro sensitivity by a customizable percentage.
 Users can also customize how long the dampening effect remains active after the assigned button is released, allowing smoother control during aiming, steering, or other gyro-based actions.
 * **In-app Gyro Lock:** A dedicated mapping option to pause gyro control while remaining in In-app Gyro mode, supporting both Hold and Tap activation logic.
 * **Gyro Pass-through:**
-  * **9-Axis Assist:** Integrated the 9-axis IMU fusion bias correction directly into the raw sensor reading pipeline.
-Using the magnetometer to continuously correct yaw drift for pass-through gyro data.
+  * **9-Axis Assist:** Uses magnetometer-assisted IMU fusion to correct long-term yaw drift in pass-through motion data.
-  * **Horizon Lock:** Featuring a toggle switch to apply horizon lock to passthrough gyro data.
-When enabled, it applies roll compensation and maintains the horizontal level.
-It disables roll data passthrough in this mode, eliminating off-axis cursor drift, roll crosstalk, and gimbal lock.
+  * **Horizon Lock:** Applies roll compensation and maintains a horizontal reference while suppressing roll output.
-  * **Adjustable Soft Deadzone Sliders:** Dedicated sliders for adjusting soft deadzone values for both In-App Gyro and Passthrough gyro data.
-Soft deadzone subtracts the active deadzone value from the input magnitude, ensuring output begins smoothly from 0.0 right at the threshold boundary and eliminating step-jump discontinuities.
+  * **Adjustable Soft Deadzone Sliders:** Provides separate soft-deadzone controls for In-App Gyro and pass-through motion.
+Output starts from zero at the configured threshold to avoid a step change.
 * **Gyro Calibration:** **Calibrate Gyro** button to calculate and permanently save sensor bias, eliminating gyro drift.
 * **Magnetometer Calibration:** **Calibrate Mag** button for 9-axis accuracy.
 Perform a "figure-8" motion to calibrate the magnetometer (with a [quick link](https://youtu.be/J_cZnPcW-Yw?si=QWSizI49NQ_5OkA7) to a video tutorial).
 * **Dual Joy-con Gyro (DJG):** Featuring a gyro fusion system that combines motion data from both Left and Right Joy-cons when used as a merged pair for stutter-free aiming when ratcheting.
 This system designates a "Dominant" side for spatial orientation and uses the "Sub" side as an accelerator for larger movements.
 A magnitude threshold of 30 is applied to the sub side.
 It contributes to acceleration only when the dominant side exceeds this threshold.
 Sub side acceleration is strictly capped to a maximum of 2x the dominant movement, and its opposite directional movement will be ignored.
 When the dominant side's gyro is turned off, the sub side takes over control.